 Benefits of Vitamin C in Your Skincare

 Long gone are the days where Vitamin C was best acquired through your morning glass of OJ.
-There are a multitude of benefits to adding Vitamin C to your daily or nightly skincare routine.
+There are a multitude of benefits to adding Vitamin C to your daily skincare routine.
 While the below points are not an all encompassing list of the benefits of Vitamin C skincare, it’s a solid start.

 - Reduces inflammation & redness: Our skin can oftentimes become red due to various underlying conditions.
 Namely, inflammation is the general term for what ultimately causes redness in the skin.
 Vitamin C skincare has been proven to help ease redness and soothe inflammation of the skin.

 - Fades hyperpigmentation: Hyperpigmentation includes a wide range of skincare concerns.
 Sun spots, age spots, melasma, and skin conditions such as rosacea or acne spots can cause such an issue.
 Vitamin C can fade hyperpigmentation and even impede melanin production as well.

 - Promotes collagen production: Believe it or not, Vitamin C skincare can help promote collagen production, visibly backtracking signs of aging such as fine lines and wrinkles.
 For another collagen-boosting ingredient, check out our article here.

 - Fights free radicals: Free radicals are something you likely have heard a lot about, but may not entirely understand what they are.
 Free radicals are unstable cells (often from pollution) that can damage the skin.
 This can lead to skincare concerns such as premature aging.
 Vitamin C skincare helps fight free radicals and protects the skin from aging and illness.

 Cruelty-Free & Vegan Status